chhjel/HealthCheck/README.md

 * Use `.InsertEntries(..)` method to insert new entries.
 * Use `IsVisible` property to set stream visibility in the UI.
 * Use `AllowInsert` property to optionally ignore any new data attempted to be inserted.
+* Override `RolesWithAccess` property to set who has access to view the stream data.
 * If used make sure the services are registered as singletons, they are thread safe but only within their own instances.
+The `FlatFileStoredDataflowStream` exposes a static `Current` property that can optionally be used for quick access on the inherited class.

 <details><summary>Simple example stream</summary>
 <p>